 This mission supported a harmonization of project management practices by creating transparency, defining roles and responsibilities, committing to results, and establishing management by exception.
 It also secured the time-to-market target by improving progress tracking and anticipating risk on performance.

-Implementation of Earned Value Management (EVM), a proven approach deployed on ~150 activities of a European Naval Manufacturer.
+Implementation of Earned Value Management (EVM), a proven approach deployed on ~150 activities of a Naval Manufacturer.

 In order to enhance efficiency, top executive management of the group decided to optimize program cost and scheduling management.